Lanai with Kids: Hawaii's Quietest Island for Families

 Sweethearts Rock and Pu'u Pehe

-The Pu'u Pehe overlook (Sweetheart Rock) is a 10-minute walk from Hulopoe Beach along a clearly marked cliff path.
-The rock formation rises out of the ocean about 80 feet, and there is a Hawaiian legend about a young warrior and his beloved that is genuinely worth telling around the campfire.
+The Pu'u Pehe overlook is a 10-minute walk from Hulopoe Beach along a clearly marked cliff path.
+The rock formation rises out of the ocean about 80 feet, and there is a Hawaiian legend about a young warrior and his beloved that is genuinely worth telling.
 The walk is easy enough for a four-year-old and the views are everywhere.
 Stay back from the edge.
 The cliffs are unfenced.
+And I'm not even kidding about that one - parents who let kids run on cliff trails in Hawaii give my friend Auntie Kalei a panic attack.

 Eating with Kids on Lanai

 Lanai has fewer than ten restaurants.
-That is not a typo.
+Not a typo.
 The good news is most of them are kid-friendly because there is no other choice.
 Lanai City Bar and Grille at the Hotel Lanai is the local favorite.
 Blue Ginger Cafe is the breakfast spot for plate lunches, banana pancakes, and cheap, generous portions.
 No Ka Oi Grindz is a counter-service pickup window that makes the kind of teri chicken plate Hawaii is known for.
-Pele's Other Garden does pizza and salads if you have a kid who has hit their poke threshold.
+Pele's Other Garden does pizza and salads if you've got a kid who has hit their poke threshold.

 What to Pack for Lanai with Kids